The Israel Project: Press information

+TIP enagaged with the media and public instituions on Israel issues, initially emphasizing outreach to media outlets perceived as hostile to Israel.
+It offered reporters backgrounders, tours of Israel, and access to Israeli officials.
+It also used polling to test language, including for Israeli governments.

 TIP conducted polling and public opinion research with US focus groups and advised Israeli experts and political leaders on the most effective factual ways to present their views to US audiences: "We share [our] information with all the political leaders across the political spectrum because they're the ones being interviewed on television" TIP also provided information to journalists by offering background material, press conferences, and one-on-one interviews with these experts and political figures, such as Shimon Peres.
 TIP has supplied information for thousands of news stories around the world, as part of their "pro-Israel media advocacy" efforts.
 TIP also bought commercial time to air pro-Israel advertising on CNN, MSNBC, Fox News and other cable networks.

-According to the organization's website, "TIP informs, providing facts, access to experts and keen analysis.
-It offers real-time background information, images, maps, audio, video, graphics and direct access to newsmakers.
-TIP organizes press briefings and speaker tours, conference calls and educational trips, supports non-profit journalism, conducts public affairs research and adheres to the highest possible standards of accuracy and reliability."
-TIP also distributes a daily newsletter, the Daily TIP, which provides updates and insights on events in the region.

 TIP's President and CEO, Josh Block, a former official in the Clinton Administration and spokesman for AIPAC, published an op-ed in 2016 critical of the "increasingly isolationist wing of the Democratic party", which he called "neo-progs".

-The Tower
+Publications

-In 2013, TIP launched The Tower Magazine and TheTower.org.
-The Tower Magazine is a long-form online magazine published monthly, while TheTower.org is a live-updated news site covering facts and analysis about events affecting Israel and the Middle East.
-David Hazony serves as editor-in-chief of the publications.
+During Block's tenure, TIP launched TheTower.org, a publishing platform, and The Tower magazine, a long-form online magazine published monthly.
+David Hazony was editor-in-chief of the publications.

-The Tower Tomorrow Fellowship

-Every year, The Israel Project offers the opportunity for college and graduate school students to participate in a media internship program.
-The fellows undergo intensive training, working with leading journalists and communications professionals to gain the out-of-classroom experience necessary to secure post-graduate career opportunities.
-Throughout the nine-week program, fellows participate in all aspects of The Israel Project, from writing articles for publication to conducting interviews and organizing press events.

-Helicopter tours

-Part of TIP's efforts in Jerusalem include providing helicopter flights for foreign journalists and leaders visiting the country, called 'Intellicopter' tours.
-Members of the media and leaders are given an opportunity to witness firsthand the strategic difficulties facing Israel as a result of its small size.
-The two-and–a-half hour tour is led by TIP's guides who offer an analysis of Israel's history and current security challenges.
-Journalists from over 300 media outlets have taken TIP's intellicopter tour, and a large portion of news footage about the country is taken from this aerial view.